FlowCLAS: Enhancing Normalizing Flow Via Contrastive Learning For Anomaly Segmentation: Introduction

 \section{Introduction}

 Anomaly segmentation is an essential computer vision task in robotics that focuses on detecting and localizing objects that deviate from expected patterns present in training images.
-By identifying out-of-distribution (OoD) visual elements that fall outside of predefined classes, anomaly segmentation complements traditional closed-set semantic segmentation, offering a more comprehensive understanding of complex visual scenes.
+By identifying out-of-distribution (OoD) visual elements that fall outside of predefined classes, anomaly segmentation complements traditional closed-set semantic segmentation and offers a more comprehensive understanding of complex visual scenes.
 This capability is highly valuable for safety-critical applications, of which we study two examples in this work.
-In autonomous driving, anomaly segmentation can help prevent collisions with unexpected objects like exotic animals or costumed children, while in space robotics, it can safeguard against potential damage to robotic arms from unexpected objects, thereby enhancing operational safety and efficiency \cite{leveugleALLOPhotorealisticDataset2024}.
-The development of robust anomaly segmentation methods is of significant interest to many safety-critical robotics applications, as it contributes to risk mitigation and robust robotic operations.
+In autonomous driving, it can help prevent collisions with unexpected objects such as exotic animals or costumed children, while in space robotics, it can safeguard against potential damage to robotic arms from unexpected objects, thereby enhancing operational safety and efficiency \cite{leveugle_allo_2024}.

-State-of-the-art (SOTA) autonomous driving anomaly segmentation methods \cite{delicOutlierDetectionEnsembling2024,nayalRbASegmentingUnknown2023,liuResidualPatternLearning2023,zengRandomWalkPixel2025} typically rely on diverse inlier class labels, such as those from the Cityscapes dataset \cite{cordtsCityscapesDatasetSemantic2016} with 19 classes, to learn discriminative feature spaces and class boundaries.
-However, this approach limits their ability to leverage vast unlabeled datasets and pre-trained vision foundation models that offer generalizable features for various downstream tasks.
-Moreover, these methods are ill-suited for domains characterized by limited pixel and label spaces, as exists in the space domain.
-Images in the ALLO dataset \cite{leveugleALLOPhotorealisticDataset2024} feature reduced color variation and fewer object classes, with only foreground and background labels available in the training set.
-This lack of diversity in both pixel and label spaces renders conventional supervised road anomaly segmentation methods ineffective for direct application in such domains, as we demonstrate in our results.

-An alternative approach involves the use of unsupervised and self-supervised anomaly segmentation methods.
-Existing techniques \cite{yuFastFlowUnsupervisedAnomaly2021,wangStudentTeacherFeaturePyramid2021,zavrtanikDRAEMDiscriminativelyTrained2021b}, primarily developed for industrial defect inspection and medical imaging, fail to address the challenges of scene-level anomaly segmentation in dynamic environments typical of autonomous driving and space robotics.
-Recent research has shown that these methods, designed for static, consistent-perspective images, struggle to adapt to the diverse scene changes inherent in space imagery \cite{leveugleALLOPhotorealisticDataset2024}.
-To our knowledge, no existing unsupervised or self-supervised methods have been proposed for images with highly variable scenes.